developertogo/driving-history/README.md

 The objective of this project is to showcase my design and implementation of production quality code as a member of your development team.

 # Design Approach
-My primary goal is to design the backend in order to avoid the classic phenomemum of Fat Models and [God Classes](http://wiki.c2.com/?GodClass).
+My primary goal is to design the backend to avoid the classic phenomemum of Fat Models and [God Classes](http://wiki.c2.com/?GodClass).

-I architected the software with separation of concerns in mind, resulting in a clear tier architecture, and a linear data flow.
+Architected the software with separation of concerns in mind, resulting in a clear tier architecture, and a linear data flow.
 The code base is structured as follows:

 * _**models**_: contain data only.
 No business logic
 * _models/factory/**model_factory.rb**_: is the singleton model creator.
 Keeps data persistency